12 and 12A Church Street

 12 and 12A Church Street is a historic pair of buildings in the city centre of York, England.
-Dating to 1836 and 1839, and standing at the corner of Church Street and King's Square, they became Grade II listed in 1983.
+Dating from 1836 and 1839, and standing at the corner of Church Street and King's Square, they became Grade II listed buildings in 1983.
 The King's Square elevation adjoins the 16th-century 6 King's Square.

 In the 20th century, an iron railing surrounded the tall first-floor window on one of the two fronts at the building's corner.